 Cataracts are done predominantly at Ashton Clinic which is located in Eden Lodge, St. Michael (see map below).

 Corneal Transplants will be done at the main operating theatre at the Queen Elizabeth Hospital (QEH).

 The theatre is located on the third floor.
 From the main entrance, take the first left and head towards the Radiology department.
 Take either the stairs or the elevator to the third floor.
 Exit the elevator and turn left.
 Exit the stairs and turn right.
 Upon reaching the theatre, inform the nurse of your arrival.

 Yes, registration is required for all procedures being done at the QEH.

 We provide you with a letter addressed to the Corporate Business Unit on the day of your pre-assessment visit advising them on the type and date of the procedure.
-Please take this letter along with two forms of identification to the Central Admissions department at least 2 working days before the procedure is done.
+Please take this letter along with two forms of identification to the Corporate Business Unit at least 2 working days before the procedure is done.
 If you are unable to go, you can assign someone to take the letter and payment for the theatre fee on your behalf.

 What are the risks of the procedure?